nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Context Menu Options

 Context menu options allow users to perform typical text actions, which are available in the command box and feedback box.
+To see the context menu options, click right on the command box or feedback box.

 <box type="info" seamless>